quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 need to be?
 Just support QUIC-style recovery from the spec or broader?

 TODO: read up on the loss detection logic in draft-27+ and see if this suffices

-Triggers:

-* no_packets_outstanding // for cancelling the timer

 ### packet_lost
 Importance: Core